-Everyone in our community can take an active role in keeping our community well and healthy!
+We can all take an active role in keeping our community healthy!

 CDC recommendations: How to protect yourself

 - You could spread COVID-19 to others even if you do not feel sick.